KNagaVivek/dbt-watsonx-presto/CONTRIBUTING.md

 ### Tools

-These are the tools used in `dbt-trino` development and testing:
+These are the tools used in `dbt-watsonx-presto` development and testing:

 - [`pytest`](https://docs.pytest.org/en/latest/) for defining, discovering, and running tests.
 - [`tox`](https://tox.readthedocs.io/en/latest/) to manage virtual environments across Python versions.